plainC/c_allocators/README.md

 clean up callback at the same time we allocate memory.
 Once the bank is swapped the second time, the callback is run.

+The libray also supports `frame_realloc(ptr,size)` if `FRAME_REALLOC` macro is defined before inclusion.
+The reallocation method with the old size can be used to copy objects from the previous bank to the current.
+If the object has a clean up callback, it is be moved as well to the current bank (note use `frame_realloc_with_callback`).
+So, for instance, if a player has picked up a sword in the previous level, the sword object can be copied to the current level with a `realloc` call, and the registered clean up is postponed by one bank swapping.

 ## Platform requirements

 The library has been written to Linux/Posix but can be easily